Monad (category theory): The environment monad

 In functional programming and denotational semantics, the environment monad models computations with access to some read-only data.

 The list and set monads

 The list or nondeterminism monad maps a set X to the set of finite sequences (i.e., lists) with elements from X. The unit maps an element x in X to the singleton list [x].
+The multiplication concatenates a list of lists into a single list.

 In functional programming, the list monad is used to model nondeterministic computations.
 The covariant powerset monad is also known as the set monad, and is also used to model nondeterministic computation.